sameerlakhe/06_Pythonic_Monopoly/README.md

 - Interactive chart where user can select a neighbourhoood and get average house value for that neighbourhood
 ***Too Expensive neighbourhood***
 - A bar char for the top 10 expensive neighbourhood
-- A sun chart for all the neighhourhood with colors indicating the cost
+- A sun chart for all the neighhourhood with colors indicating the cost and can be viewed for different years